khidanov/vqite/README.md

 ## Prerequisites

-Before installing the Python packages, ensure you have the following prerequisites:
+Before installing Python packages, ensure you have the following prerequisites:

 It's recommended to use a **virtual environment**: